h33p/UNet-Controller/README.md

 - Animations.
 - Toleration values, because the floating point errors.
 - Network data analyzer to compare the results between the server and the client.
+- First person and third person camera.
+- Sliding of steep surfaces.

 ###### Performance (On 2015 MacBook Pro with quad-core i7)
 - Up to 1 millisecond on server every time a network update happens.